adicirstei/angrybox/README.md

 AngryBox
 ========

 Just a training sequel.
-For the lates working version, please see: [http://adicirstei.github.io/angrybox/](http://adicirstei.github.io/angrybox/).
+For the latest working version, please see: [http://adicirstei.github.io/angrybox/](http://adicirstei.github.io/angrybox/).
 Also, please note that the development branch is createjs.

 TODO
 ----
-* _Learn more about the tools of the craft_
-* load assets with preloadjs
-* bring some parallax background
 * bring sound
 * implement game logic
-* do the graphics
+* implement some property animation

 To make it run
 -----------